aimen05/JeuQuizz/README.md

-Map Quiz is an Android application to test geographical knowledge.
+Map Quiz is an Android application that test geographical knowledge.
 Users's goal is to find countries all around the globe.

 User can choose which continents should be included in the game and select difficulty level.